 Realms are able to conquer and actually absorb each other, becoming kind of a jumbled landscape in the process.
 To keep things civil, the Elder Gods put together a rulebook.
 Conquering and merging can only be done by invoking Mortal Kombat.
 Every generation, there will be a fighting tournament held.
-Whoever wins loses the ability to age until the next one is held.
+Its champion loses the ability to age until the next one is held.
 If the invading realm can win ten tournaments in a row, they have the right to take over.

 Speaking of lack of aging, people in most of the other realms have incredibly long lifespans and live for thousands and thousands of years.

 On Earthrealm, the Elder God Shinnok went mad with power.
 He opposed his brethren and decided that he wanted the inhabitants of Earthrealm to worship him and only him.
 Although lower on the godly totem pole, Raiden was able to defeat him and had him sealed away in the Netherrealm.
 Shinnok buddied up with the mysterious, wandering sorcerer Quan Chi and the two overthrew the damned realm and took over.
 Shinnok spent endless years biding his time so that he could return and get his revenge.